 Grieving is an important to your emotional and physical health.
 Grieving is work and it takes time.
 If you learn how and take time to grieve your losses, you will be a healthier person in every way.

 Intentional grieving is worth setting aside time to do because if you get stuck in grief, it can stunt your growth and keep you from contributing all you have to give.
 There is a time to grieve and then a time to move on.

 When you’re finished reading this post, read this story about one man who found himself stuck in grief and then found a way to say goodbye.
 He found a whole new identify when he discovered an honoring way to say goodbye to his mother and move forward.

-Also, a friend of mine shared comforting spiritual insights in this post about how God walks through our grief with us.
+Anne Peterson, a friend of mine shares comforting spiritual insights in this post about how God walks through our grief with us.
 Another friend, Shelia Kimball shares her thoughts about how God never leaves us or forsakes us in this post.